 Most Arkansas insurance companies will give you several options to choose from as you build your renters insurance policy.
 The most common features include:

-- Liability coverage: This option can help protect you from lawsuit should you be found negligible in causing injury or damage to another person, and can help pay your legal fees and court costs.
+- Liability coverage: This option can help protect you from lawsuits should you be found negligible in causing injury or damage to another person, and can help pay your legal fees and court costs.

 - Personal property coverage: Sometimes called "contents coverage," this option can help repair or replace the personal belongings you keep inside your rental unit.